boris-volkov/games/README.md

 ## [gradient_phaser](https://boris-volkov.github.io/games/sixteens/gradient.html?size=32)
   - yes it just looks like a grey square at first.
-  - uses the same logic as the sixteens game, but adds interface for creating arbitrary gradients
+  - user controls parameters on three sine waves that determine RGB codes for a gradient
-  - '.' toggles on info display (feq is in terms of canvas size.
+  - '.' toggles an info display (freq is in terms of canvas size).
   - to alter Red Phase, for example: hold r,p, and press up or down arrows to adjust.
+  - for a first time, I reccomend setting all magnitudes to 125, green phase to 11, blue phase to 22, for a rainbow.
-  - transformation works in the same way as in the sixteens game.
+  - translation works in the same way as in the sixteens game.
   - source files in sixteens/ directory

 ## [blank_terminal](https://boris-volkov.github.io/games/basic_terminal_page.html)